RNZZL/TopoTxR-A-topology-guided-deep-convolutional-network-for-breast-parenchyma-learning-on-DCE-MRIs-2024/README.md

 ![Our pipeline ](Figs/pipeline.png)

 ## Dataset
-We provide the samples of the processed I-SPY 1 dataset and the corresponding topological masks.
+We provide the samples of the processed I-SPY 1 dataset and the corresponding topological masks in `Sample_data.zip`.
 Please download the original I-SPY 1 dataset from their official [website](https://www.cancerimagingarchive.net/collection/ispy1/).

 ## Getting Started
 The code has been verified on Python 3.8 with PyTorch 1.8.1.
 You can also install the required packages with: